This is a contributed article from Samantha Novick, a senior editor at Funding Circle.

 - Prepare your evidence of hardship - Your landlord may (or may not) request documentation of your coronavirus financial challenges.
 Make sure you have the paperwork prepared so that you can prove your need, and avoid any delays.
 The information landlords might need generally include some or a combination of:

 - Your 2019 (and 2020 YTD) financial statements

 - Financial projections through the end of 2020

 - Summary of government assistance you have applied for, or plan on applying for

 - Description of the pandemic’s impact on your business

 - Summary of rent relief request and proposed repayment plan

 - Updated business plan for upcoming 12-18 months

-- Leverage your track record - It may be beneficial to remind your landlord how long you've been a reliable tenant.
-Do your due diligence and get the dates right.
+- Leverage your track record - It may be beneficial to remind your landlord why you're a good tenant.
+Do your due diligence and get the dates right to prove your reliability.